The EKS-DT process is flexible, reliable, highly cost effective and practical to deploy.

 - Engineered treatment cells

-- Fluid fine tailings can be reduced to pumpable paste, an impermeable brick, or anywhere in between, depending on the reclamation site needs.
+- Fine tailings can be reduced to pumpable paste, an impermeable brick, or anywhere in between, depending on the reclamation site needs.